pgmeiner/iacm/iacm/README.md

 ## Usage

-This package offers methods for causal discovery using information-theoretic approximation to causal models for both i.i.d. data and timeseries data.
+This package offers methods for causal discovery and the calculation of causal effects using information-theoretic approximation to causal models for both i.i.d. data and timeseries data.

 For i.i.d. data use iacm_discovery() and for timeseries data use iacm_discovery_timeseries()